GitGab19/sv2-core-test/README.md

-# SV2 Core Test Repository - FORK new
+# SV2 Core Test Repository - FORK ne

 This is a test repository for the SV2 core protocols architecture.